|Nutrition Facts (per serving)|

 Follow dehydrator's manufacturer directions to dry until stiff, but still pliable (see Note below about oven-drying).

 When finished, jerky should be dry to the touch.
 Store in an airtight container in the refrigerator.

 Note: If you do not own or prefer not to use a dehydrator, this brined beef jerky also can be dried on racks over trays in the oven at the lowest possible setting with the oven door slightly open.

 What's great about this recipe is that it is highly customizable, and you can use just about any spice rub of your choice.

 But if you're new to making jerky or simply don't know where to start, you can always pick up a premixed spice blend at the grocery store.
 If you do, just be wary of sodium content, as the brine in this recipe imparts quite a bit of salty goodness already.

 If you're wanting to go at the spice rub on your own, even plain old cracked black pepper is a tasty, classic choice.

 A Little Jerky History

 Beef jerky has been popular in the Americas since the time of the Inca Empire.
 Throughout history, jerky allowed humans in a pre-electricity and pre-refrigeration world a way to store high-protein meals for long periods of time, allowing nothing to go to waste.

-In fact, people have made jerky from just about every kind of meat and game from Native American buffalo jerky to pioneer settlers making jerky from small, wild game and even wild turkey and goose.
+In fact, people have made jerky from just about every kind of meat and game from Indigenous peoples' buffalo jerky to pioneer settlers making jerky from small, wild game and even wild turkey and goose.